-To use the card as a tool to rebuild credit, there are a few rules one must follow:
+To use the card as a tool to rebuild credit, you must follow a few rules:

 - Always pay your bill on time.
 On-time payments account for 35% of your FICO credit score.

-- Keep your credit utilization rate low.
+- Keep your credit utilization ratio low.
 Most experts recommend 30% or lower.
-This is your debt-to-credit ratio, so for example, if you have a credit limit of $1,000, never keep a balance of more than $300 unless you intend to pay the balance in full at the end of the month.
+This is your debt-to-credit ratio.
+So, for example, if you have a credit limit of $1,000, never keep a balance of more than $300 unless you intend to pay the balance in full at the end of the month.
 Your credit utilization accounts for 30% of your FICO credit score.

-- Be sure to use the card — just applying for the card and having the open line of credit available is helpful, but if you don’t use it for an extended period of time, the card issuer can close the account.
+- Be sure to use the card — just applying for the card and having the open line of credit available is helpful, but if you’re not using the card, you’re not creating a positive payment history.
+Again, your payment history is the most important factor when calculating your credit score.
+Furthermore, the card issuer can close the account for non-use.
 Once an account is closed, it will affect your average age of accounts (the longer an account is kept in good standing the better), which accounts for 10% of your FICO credit score.

 Our experts have rated and reviewed the top credit card offers for those who have experienced a bankruptcy, as listed above.
 While First PREMIER Bank’s credit card offers top our list, the best card for one person may not be the best for another.